 Plastic’s Original Purpose

-While we used to praise the production of plastic for decreasing the depletion of our natural resources, we now understand the detrimental outcomes that plastic has on our planet.
+While we used to praise the production of plastic for decreasing the depletion of our natural resources, we now understand the detrimental outcomes plastic has on our planet.
 Since the 1950s, we have created 18,200 lbs.
 (9.1 US Tons) of plastic (“Fact Sheet: End Plastic Pollution,”2018).
 To make the problem even worse, plastic takes anywhere between 500 to 1,000 years to decompose into what is known as microplastics.
-These microplastics are the result of plastic breaking down into microscopic bits that make their way into our ocean and poison our sea life.
+These microplastics result from plastic breaking down into microscopic bits that make their way into our ocean and poison our sea life.

 As plastics make their way to the sea, bottom feeders eat these microscopic bits.
 As larger animals eat the smaller ones, the plastic concentration in aquatic life continues to travel up the food chain until it reaches our plate.
-Yes, that is correct ladies and gentlemen!
+Yes, that is correct, ladies and gentlemen!
 As we continue to dump plastic into our oceans, we will continue to eat the plastic remains that sea creatures digest.
 So, next time you think about purchasing another item packaged in single-use plastic, ask yourself if you think it will taste good if it lands on your plate in the future.

 How to Solve the Problem

 The problem is scary; however, the solution is simple.
 First, we need to minimize the use of single-use plastic as much as possible.
 Next, we must switch to sustainable products that decrease our single-use plastic consumption.
 Switching to reusable straws, cups, and utensils is a fantastic way to eliminate plastic without uprooting your lifestyle.
 Next, please donate as much as possible to keep our economy moving circularly.
 Lastly, we must become more sustainable and recycle as much single-use plastic as possible.
 If we can master these three simple rules, we can substantially decrease plastic percentage.